BigBoiBombom/Beer-Ontology/README.md

 ### Purpose

 The Beer-Ontology project aims to create a structured and reusable ontology to represent the domain of beers, their styles, breweries, characteristics, and related concepts such as tasting notes, food pairings, and regions.
-This ontology can serve as a foundation for applications in beer recommendation systems, educational tools, and brewery management systems.
+This ontology can serve as a foundation for applications in beer recommendation systems.

 ## Classes: